payloadcms/payload/packages/storage-uploadthing/README.md

 # Uploadthing Storage for Payload (beta)

-This package provides a way to use Uploadthing with [Payload](https://uploadthing.com).
+This package provides a way to use [uploadthing](https://uploadthing.com) with Payload.

 ## Installation